JuanPMurdolo/Prosigliere_Coding_Challenge/README.md

 GET - /api/posts/<id> - Get a post's title, content, and its comments POST - /api/posts/<id>/comments	- Add a comment (content) to a specific blog post

+# Postman
+Shared there is a postman .JSON file Prosigliere_Backend.postman_collection.json, that has a set of the endpoints